move-language/move/language/documentation/book/src/address.md

 let a2: address = @0x42; // shorthand for 0x00000000000000000000000000000042
 let a3: address = @0xDEADBEEF; // shorthand for 0x000000000000000000000000DEADBEEF
 let a4: address = @0x0000000000000000000000000000000A;
-let a5: address = @Std; // Assigns `a5` the value of the named address `Std` let a6: address = @66;
+let a5: address = @std; // Assigns `a5` the value of the named address `std` let a6: address = @66;
 let a7: address = @0x42;

-module 66::SomeModule {   // Not in expression context, so no @ needed
+module 66::some_module {   // Not in expression context, so no @ needed
-    use 0x1::OtherModule; // Not in expression context so no @ needed use Std::Vector;      // Can use a named address as a namespace item when using other modules ...
+    use 0x1::other_module; // Not in expression context so no @ needed use std::vector;       // Can use a named address as a namespace item when using other modules ...
 }

-module Std::OtherModule {  // Can use a named address as a namespace item to declare a module
+module std::other_module {  // Can use a named address as a namespace item to declare a module
     ...
 }
 ```